bertofurth/Seagate-Central-Utils/motion/README-motion.md

 * Install the configuration files to "/usr/local/etc/motion/"
 * Create the "motion" user and add it to the "video" group.
 * Install the **motion-init.sh** startup script
+* Start the "motion" service manually or reboot

 Please see the installation instructions below for more details.